VinothKumar-C-1995/The-Flash/README.md

-# ⚡ AirMind — Real-Time File & Text Transfer
+# ⚡ The Flash — Real-Time File & Text Transfer

 > Share files and text instantly between any devices — no app download, no account needed.